jswithalex/BACE-Winter2015/week4/functions.md

     // this is a statement inside of a function alert(n*n);
 }

-//
-var n = 2;
-// then call it with 'n' as an argument
+// give the function an argument and call it squareN(2);
-// we could have passed it the literal, 2 squareN(n);
 // alerts 4
 ```